 Safeguarding Information for Parents

 Our Designated Safeguarding Leads are Catherine Sharpe and Laura Humble.
-Ann Grant & Susan O'Brien are Deputy Designated Safeguarding Leads.
+Ann Grant, Helen Russell, Jesica Young & Susan O'Brien are Deputy Designated Safeguarding Leads.

-If you wish to discuss or pass on any concerns you have regarding safeguarding and child protection please contact our Safeguarding Staff through the school office.
+If you wish to discuss or pass on any concerns you have regarding safeguarding and child protection please contact our Safeguarding Team through the school office.

 Woodlands Primary Academy has a wide range of safeguarding and health and safety guidance and procedures in place to protect all our pupils and ensure their welfare.
 The Trust, governors and staff annually review and monitor these policies which include safeguarding, anti-bullying, behaviour, security, first aid and e-safety.